 You can use this pragma either to access a predefined System extension supplied with the compiler, for example Aux_DEC or you can construct your own extension unit following the above definition.
 Note that such a package is a child of System and thus is considered part of the implementation.
 To compile it you will have to use the appropriate switch for compiling system units.
-See Section "About This Guide" in gnat_ugn, for details.
+See the GNAT User's Guide for details.